amitsaha/echorand.me/content/posts/bash-functions-exit.md

 ---
-title:  Notes from operations land
+title:  Bash functions and exit
-date:  2010-10-18
+date:  2019-10-18
 categories:  infrastructure
 ---

-# PHP dotenv, php-fpm and Bash

 Monday was just beginning to roll on as Monday does, I had managed to work out the VPN issues and had just started to do some planned work.
 Then, slack tells me that new deployment had just been pushed out successfully, but